@sigx/ssr-islands · Stable

 <Widget client:idle />

-The server plugin intercepts components carrying a client:* directive, captures their signal state, and injects the __SIGX_ISLANDS__ hydration data.
-On the client, hydrateIslands() reads that data and schedules each island according to its strategy.
+The server plugin maps each client:* directive onto a core boundary record, captures the component's signal state, and injects the window.__SIGX_BOUNDARIES__ hydration table.
+On the client, hydrateIslands() reads that table and schedules each island according to its strategy.

 Hydration strategies#